wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/guaranteed-delivery.md

 # Guaranteed Delivery

-This section explains, through an example scenario, how the Guaranteed Delivery EIP can be implemented using the ESB profile of WSO2 EI.
+This page explains how you can implement a sample scenario of Guaranteed Delivery EIP using WSO2 Micro Integrator.

 ## Introduction to Guaranteed Delivery